Jonathan Sacks, Baron Sacks: Relationship with the non-Orthodox denominations

+The proposal had been rejected by the incumbent Chief Rabbi, Immanuel Jakobovits, Baron Jakobovits.
+However, in his letter to Brichto, Sacks wrote: "As soon as I read your article. ...
+I called it publicly 'the most courageous statement by a non-Orthodox Jew this century'.
+I felt it was a genuine way forward.
+Others turned out not to share my view."
+He continued: "It will be a while—18 months—before I take up office.
+But I believe we can still explore that way forward together.
+For if we do not move forward, I fear greatly for our community and for Am Yisrael."

 Sacks provoked considerable controversy in the Anglo-Jewish community in 1996 when he refused to attend the funeral service of the late Reform Rabbi Hugo Gryn and for a private letter he had written in Hebrew, which (in translation) asserted that Auschwitz survivor Gryn was "among those who destroy the faith", was leaked and published.
 He wrote further that he was an "enemy" of the Reform, Liberal and Masorti movements, leading some to reject the notion that he was "Chief Rabbi" for all Jews in Britain.
 He attended a memorial meeting for Gryn, a move that brought the wrath of some in the ultra-Orthodox community.
 Rabbi Dow Marmur, a Canada-based progressive Rabbi, argued that after attending the memorial service, Sacks then attempted to placate the ultra-Orthodox community, an attempt which Marmur has described as "neurotic and cowardly."